ploomber/ploomber/CONTRIBUTING.md

 ### Which version to put?

 If your change is not making breaking API changes, look at the current development version in [CHANGELOG.md](CHANGELOG.md), then drop the `dev` portion.

-If the change breaks the API, then the version will be handled on a case-by-case bases.
-However, in most cases the change will be scheduled for the next major release.
+If the change breaks the API, the version will be handled case by case.
+However, in most situations, the change will be scheduled for the next major release.
 For example, if the `dev` version is `0.20.1dev`, the next major release is `0.21`.

 If your change impacts the Spec API (i.e., `pipeline.yaml`).
 It should also be documented in [doc/api/spec.rst](doc/api/spec.rst).
 The `spec.rst` also uses the `.. versionadded` and `.. versionchanged` directives:

 ```rst
 .. collapse:: Changelog